 Locus of Control

 Choice is the difference between discipline and deprivation.
 Discipline develops from an internal locus of control.
 Feelings of deprivation develop from an external locus of control.
-A locus of control can be defined as the degree to which an individual believes he or she has control over the outcome of events in their lives.
+A locus of control can be defined as the degree to which someone believes they have control over the outcome of events in their lives.

 A person with an internal locus of control believes they are in control of their own life, and their decisions and actions determine the outcome of events in their life.
 These individuals believe that challenges to their abilities can be overcome with effort and time.
 A person with an external locus of control believes that their life is controlled by outside factors, and that they have little to no influence over the events in their life.
 These individuals struggle when it comes to weight loss as, by definition, they do not believe that their environment or choices are within their control.